MacklinEngineering/Conduit/README.md

 # Getting started

 1. install npm
-1. Run `npm install` in the project folder
+2. Run `npm install` in the project folder
+3. Export your variables
-1. Run `npm run dev` for dev mode and `npm run start` for regular mode
+4. Run `npm run dev` for dev mode and `npm run start` for regular mode

 # How it works